 If you prefer your cookies crisp on the outside and soft on the inside, these chewy confections will curb your honey cravings.

-Yogurt Salted Honey Pops
+Yogurt Salted Honey Pops.

 Recommended to be made with full-fat Greek yogurt, these fresh frozen treats will help you level up your popsicle game this summer.

 The sugar naturally present in honey has the effect of drawing water out of damaged tissues (known as an osmotic effect).
 This reduces swelling and encourages the flow of lymph to heal the wound.
 Sugar also draws water out of bacterial cells, which can help keep them from multiplying.
 This makes honey good for protecting the body against damage caused by bacteria.
 Some honeys also boost production of special cells that can repair tissue damaged by infection.
 Manuka honey has an anti-inflammatory action that can help ease pain and inflammation.
+Thank you bees!